Velaglucerase Alfa Injection

 This medication is infused into a vein.
 It is given by your care team in a hospital or clinic setting.

 Talk to your care team about the use of this medication in children.
 While it may be prescribed for children as young as 4 years for selected conditions, precautions do apply.

 Side effects that you should report to your care team as soon as possible:

 Side effects that usually do not require medical attention (report these to your care team if they continue or are bothersome):

 This medication is given in a hospital or clinic.
 It will not be stored at home.

 They need to know if you have any of these conditions:

 Interactions are not expected.

+Keep appointments for follow-up doses.
 It is important not to miss your dose.
-Call your doctor or health care professional if you are unable to keep an appointment.
+Call your care team if you are unable to keep an appointment.

-Visit your doctor for regular checks on your progress.
-Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
+Visit your care team for regular checks on your progress.
+Tell your care team if your symptoms do not start to get better or if they get worse.